Posts

 Image

-(friendsofthepound.com) This is what the cat looks like that has adopted our yard.
+This is what the cat looks like that has adopted our yard.
 I'm sure it's only a coincidence that we happen to have a bird feed hanging from our pergola in the back yard.
 And that the cat just happens to choose to sit in that exact spot under the bird feeder.
 It also jumps up on our front windowsill to get a better look at the ivy growing on the outside of our house.
 And what do you know?
 The ivy happens to have a bird nest in it too!
 My daughter has decided to call the cat Ninja, because he (or she) is so sneaky.
 We also are trying to communicate with Ninja by meowing.
 I'm not sure what we're saying.
 Sometimes Ninja will run out of our yard like we're crazy freaks.
 Other times, it will look at us and say, "meow?"
 The thing Hubby and Son #2 and daughter Kitty can't seem to resist is petting Ninja.
 We all have allergies, and everyone except for Hubby has asthma.
-But Ninja looks up at Hubby with those big green eyes, and Hubby is a
+But Ninja looks up at Hubby with those big green eyes, and Hubby is a goner.
+He can't h

 Allergy free dogs?